 - Get away from the mindset that you have to count calories and/or macros all the time - live a little!
 Try the 80/20 rule.

 - Know that plateaus and speed bumps are going to happen.
-Just keep pushing and you will get through them.
+Here are our 3 tips on how to break a weight loss plateau.

 - Find a workout that YOU like and incorporate different styles of training.
-Become well rounded by practicing yoga, weight training, cardio training, etc. Think outside of the box and mix up your routine.
+Become well rounded by practicing yoga, weight training, cardio training, etc. Our workout plans incorporate many different forms of exercise.
+Think outside of the box and mix up your routine.
 Not a runner?
 Go for a run today!
 Not into the gym?
 Ditch the excuses and make a gym date.
 Don't be afraid to use the great outdoors as your playground either - go for a hike or bike ride!

 - Find something outside of health and fitness that you enjoy.
 Maybe it's reading, volunteering, traveling, etc. Try to focus some energy on other areas of your life that bring you happiness.